k-bx/k-bx.github.io/articles/drinker.md

 An implementation of "for every", using "for some".
 It also explicitly links the [De Morgan's Laws](https://en.wikipedia.org/wiki/De_Morgan's_laws) page.

-Now, I was aware of the whole De Morgan thing related to conjunctions, disjunctions and negations, but completely forgot (or did I not know?) about its use for the quantifiers!
+Now, I was aware of the whole De Morgan thing related to conjunctions, disjunctions, and negations, but completely forgot (or did I not know?) about its use for the quantifiers!
 Here are the laws for conjunction and disjunction:
 $$
 \neg(P \land Q) \vdash (\neg P \lor \neg Q).\\
 \neg(P \lor Q) \vdash (\neg P \land \neg Q).